Backpacking Route in SouthEast Asia

 Luang Prabang- French and Indochinese culture met here and resulted in an enchanting city, one of the highlights of Laos.
 The Old Quarter on the banks of the river is home to an array of temples and museums that are worth visiting.
 The night market is another big draw and there are plenty of companies offering trekking, biking and kayaking opportunities.

-Vang Vieng (left)- This is another hugely popular backpacking destination in South East Asia.
+Vang Vieng (below)- This is another hugely popular backpacking destination in South East Asia.
 Everyone seems to go tubing in Vang Vieng and buy the customary t-shirt to say you’ve done it.
 Hop on a rubber tube and make your way between the various bars along the river.
 This is the main attraction here but there’s plenty of other adventurous stuff you can do around the ramshackle town of Vang Vieng which doesn’t have much going on.

 Vientiane- A capital city it may be but don’t let that deceive you.
 Vientiane is about as friendly and laid back a place as you’ll find anywhere.
 Set on the Mekong River, this French influenced town is extremely picturesque and the perfect place to chill out for a few days.